 or Punch pass 6 for $25

-paddles & balls can be checked out at the front desk
+Players may check out paddles & balls from the front desk

 When playing Pickle-ball the serve must be hit underhand and each team must play their first shot off the bounce.
 After the ball has bounced once on each side then both teams can either volley the ball in the air or play it off the bounce.
 This eliminates the serve and volley advantage and prolongs the rallies.
 To volley a ball means to hit it in the air without first letting it bounce.